xrecoba/Tennis-Refactoring-Git-Kata/README.md

 ## Let's move stuff
 There’s a commit which deletes all the tennis Katas in Emily’s repo except for the Javascript-Jest one.
-This commit is one of the last ones, but it would make more sense before the whole refactoring.
-Move that commit to the beginning.
+This commit is one of the last ones, but it would make more sense before the whole refactoring:
+* Move that commit to the beginning.

 ## Wow, I don't need this at all
 You see?
 There's a commit that’s fixing an error introduced in another one.
-Remove both commits as there’s no point in keeping them.
+* Remove both commits as there’s no point in keeping them.

 ## It's not you, it's me...
-A change related to _evenResult_ function slipped into commit "Refactor late game result to use array".
-Split the commit in two and move the _evenResult_ change into the previous commit "Rewrite even result to loookup"
+A change related to _evenResult_ function slipped into the commit "Refactor late game result to use array".
+* Split the commit in two and move the _evenResult_ change into the previous commit "Rewrite even result to loookup"

 ## Some commits are tiny
 There are some commits which are very small and fine grained.
 All of a sudden you feel the urge merge them together in one single commit with a higher level of abstraction.
-Can you do that?
+* Compact some small commits into a bigger one

 ## Tell a story
 The story told by the commits lacks some consistency and somehow this doesn’t seem to be the best way to explain the changes.
 What about retelling the story as you’d like to read it?